What Are The Food Hygiene Ratings & What Do They Mean?

 Level 2 ratings are to indicate that some improvements are necessary.
 ‘Some’, used by the FSA, is vague here, so you can make a freedom of information request to see how a restaurant has performed poorly.
 This will be provided to the business in a detailed report.

-A rating of 3 indicates that a kitchen isn’t posing any risks that are immediate to customers at present.
-Improvements can be made to measures in place to improve safety going forward, where Critical Control Points aren’t always recognised.
+A rating of 3 indicates that the kitchen is not posing any immediate risks to customers at present.
+Improvements can be made to measures in place to enhance safety going forward, particularly where Critical Control Points are not consistently recognised.

-A level 4 food hygiene rating is to outline that a business has general good practices and approach to food safety.
-Usually, only minor improvements are needed to meet a level 5, such as stricter reporting on daily temperatures or small storage concerns.
+A level 4 food hygiene rating indicates that a business has good general practices and an approach to food safety.
+Usually, only minor improvements are needed to achieve a level 5, such as stricter reporting of daily temperatures or addressing minor storage concerns.

-A food hygiene rating of 5 indicates that there are no immediate improvements that the business needs to make at this time.
+A food hygiene rating of 5 indicates that there are no immediate improvements required by the business at this time.

 The Food Standards Agency does not demand that every aspect is perfect or that every small detail has been meticulously considered.
 A rating of 5 indicates that the business is performing safely, and is considerate of what is reasonably practicable.